George Solomos: Travels and further projects

-In 1986 George returned to France to find the villagers who had helped him escape from the Nazis in Occupied France.
+In 1986, Solomos returned to France to find the villagers who had helped him escape from the Nazis in occupied France.
 The International Herald Tribune managed to track down the son of the granddaughter who had initially rescued him from the apple tree and hidden him in the cellar.

-Since 1999 George has been publishing the on-line version of his film and culture magazine fiba.
+Since 1999, Solomos published the on-line version of his film and culture magazine fiba.

-In 1999 he was a guest at the Havana Film Festival, where he showed the Mumia Abu-Jamal documentary and a short film featuring Alice Walker, as well as being interviewed by Cuban television.
+In 1999, he was a guest at the Havana Film Festival, where he showed the Mumia Abu-Jamal documentary and a short film featuring Alice Walker, as well as being interviewed by Cuban television.